agorapulse/grails-cdn-asset-pipeline/README.md

-Karman Asset Pipeline Grails Plugin
+CDN Asset Pipeline Grails Plugin
 ===============================

 # Introduction

-The Karman Asset Pipeline Plugin provides Gant scripts to be able to automatically upload [Grails](http://grails.org) app static assets to CDNs.
+The CDN Asset Pipeline Plugin provides Gant scripts to automatically upload [Grails](http://grails.org) app static assets to CDNs.
 Those scripts can easily be integrated to a build pipeline for continuous delivery/deployment.

 You should always use a CDN to host all your app static assets: